 Here comes the doctor analogy again, really feeling that today.
-If I had a doctor I didn’t like, I can’t just decide welp that’s me over doctors, it’s simply not for me, fuck my broken leg, it will probably heal on it’s own and if it causes me problems in the future fuck it I still don’t like doctors!
+If I had a doctor I didn’t like, I can’t just decide welp that’s me over doctors, they’re simply not for me, fuck my broken leg, it will probably heal on its own and if it causes me problems in the future, fuck it I still don’t like doctors.

 I tried counselling on and off over a few years and seen a few different people before I found ‘the one’.
 It wasn’t until my fourth counsellor over several years that I met somebody who gelled with me, and this was just from a random NYE resolution I made – go to counselling at least ten times.

 I kept going without counselling, or going once or twice when something terrible happened and I felt like I had to, then I wouldn’t go back.
 Not shaming anybody who this works for, but I think talking about a current problem only solves that problem.